“This post may contain affiliate links. Please read my disclosure for more info.

 Some of the most expensive foods in the store are the pre-packaged items labeled for “convenience”.

 Things like granola bars, individual serving sized packages of cookies, chips, and lunch meat/cracker combinations.
-You’re paying for the extra packaging.
-So, the per ounce price is a lot more than buying the same foods in bulk.
+You pay for the extra packaging, so the per ounce price is a lot more than buying the same foods in bulk.

 You’ll reduce your food budget by buying a large bag of pretzels for instance, and bagging them yourself.

-It may seem “convenient” to buy six prepared chicken fingers at the deli counter until you see that you’ve spent double what you could have spent on chicken.
-This is also made from their own food that’s probably about to expire.
+It may seem easy to buy six prepared chicken fingers at the deli counter, but it costs a lot more, and it’s also made from their own food that’s probably about to expire.

 What You Can Do: